samgivian/openai-testing-agent-demo/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](frontend/LICENSE)

+This monorepo demonstrates how you can use OpenAI's CUA model and [computer use tool](https://platform.openai.com/docs/guides/tools-computer-use) to automate frontend testing.
+It uses [Playwright](https://playwright.dev) to spin up a browser instance and navigate to the web app to be tested.
+The CUA model then follows the provided test case and executes actions on the interface until the test case is done.

-This monorepo demonstrates an automated UI testing agent powered by OpenAI's CUA model and [computer use tool](https://platform.openai.com/docs/guides/tools-computer-use).
-It contains three applications that work together:
+The repo contains three applications that work together:

 - **frontend** – Next.js web interface used to configure tests and watch them run.
 - **cua-server** – Node service that communicates with the OpenAI CUA model and drives Playwright to interact in a browser with the sample app.